kt3k/berber/README.md

 ```

 In the above example, your command look for `${config.source}/**/*.md` as markdown sources, which means your command's user can configure the location where markdown files exist.

+### `serve` event

+This event happens when the berber start serving files.
+The features which only work on serve actions, like livereload, should be set up on this event.

 ## dest(path)